Moinul-Islam-04/Db4IALPhiE/README.md

 - **Implemented:**
   - Listing internships for a specific date.
   - Displaying information in a clean, embedded format.
+  - Personal internship list feature (adding internships via emoji reactions and viewing them with `!plist`).

 - **In Progress:**
-  - Personal internship list feature (adding internships via emoji reactions and viewing them with `!plist`).
+  - Switch Repositories directly from Discord
+  - add Trackers for OA, Rejection, and Rounds

 ## Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements or new features.